tim-schilling/deps/final/0010-new-governance.rst

 Elections of the Technical Board are triggered by any of the following
 events:

-* One week after the actual release of the final Feature Release of a Major Release Series of Django, if no election of the Technical Board has yet occurred during that Major Release Series.
+* The final Feature Release of a Major Release Series of Django if no election of the Technical Board has yet occurred during that Major Release Series.

-* When the current members contains less than three members who were elected in the most recent election of the Technical Board.
+* The resignation or another event that leaves Technical Board with fewer than three elected members.
+This can happen when the rest of the Technical Board would be replacement members via appointments.

-* At any other time, if the Technical Board votes to produce an Accept outcome on the question "Shall an election of the Technical Board occur?"
+* The Technical Board votes to hold an election.

 Only Individual members of the DSF are eligible to vote in elections of the Technical Board.

 The privilege to vote in elections of the Technical Board may be revoked at any time by one of the following:

-* The Code of Conduct committee of the DSF for a violation of the Django Code of Conduct
+* The Code of Conduct committee of the DSF for a violation of the Django Code of Conduct.

-* The Code of Conduc Committee has deemed someone ineligible to participate in the community spaces of the Django project
+* The Code of Conduct Committee has deemed someone ineligible to participate in the community spaces of the Django project.

-The roll of voters for elections of the Technical Board SHALL be maintained by the DSF Board and will act as a neutral arbiter and judge of Technical Board elections.
-Members of the DSF Board may stand for election to the Technical Board if qualified, but any DSF Board member who is a current member of the Technical Board or a candidate in an upcoming election must abstain from taking part in the DSF Board's oversight of that Technical Board election.
-The DSF Board may delegate aspects of its oversight responsibilities (such as the technical details of constructing registration and voting forms), but only the DSF Board may ratify the results of a Technical Board election.
+The DSF shall manage the election process.
+Members of the DSF Board can stand for election to the Technical Board if qualified, but any DSF Board member who is a current member of the Technical Board or a candidate in an upcoming election must abstain from taking part in the DSF Board's oversight of that Technical Board election.
+The DSF Board can delegate some responsibilities, but only the DSF Board can ratify the results of a election.

 The process of electing a Technical Board is as follows:

-1. When an election is triggered, the Technical Board SHALL direct one of its members to notify the Secretary of the DSF, in writing, of the triggering of the election, and the condition which triggered it.
+1. When an election is triggered, the Technical Board will notify the Secretary of the DSF, in writing, of the triggering of the election, and the condition which triggered it.
 The Secretary of the DSF then will post to the Django Forum and other appropriate venues to announce the election and its timeline.

 2. As soon as the election is announced, the DSF Board shall begin a period of candidate registration.
-Any qualified person may register as a candidate; the candidate registration form and roster of candidates SHALL be maintained by the DSF Board, and candidates MUST provide evidence of their qualifications as part of registration.
-The DSF Board MAY challenge and reject the registration of candidates it believes do not meet the qualifications of members of the Technical Board, or who it believes are registering in bad faith.
+Any qualified person may register as a candidate; the candidate registration form and roster of candidates will be maintained by the DSF Board, and candidates must provide evidence of their qualifications as part of registration.
+The DSF Board can challenge and reject the registration of candidates it believes do not meet the qualifications of members of the Technical Board, or who it believes are registering in bad faith.